 (Update: Through this link you can get the same 70k offer but with a $1,000 minimum spending requirement within first 3 months instead.
 I also added info about gift card redemption options.)

 New limited-time 70k offer.
 Another credit card has upped their usual sign-up bonus given all the competition recently – this time it is the Marriott Rewards® Premier Credit Card from Chase.
 Thanks to reader Naveen for the heads up.
 The offer for new Marriott cardholder includes:

-- Earn 50,000 Points after spending $1,000 in your first 3 months from account opening
+- For a limited time, earn 70,000 Points after spending $2,000 in your first 3 months from account opening

 - Receive 1 additional free night stay at a Category 1-5 location every year after your account anniversary date!